utahrobotics/lunadev-2025/README.md

 This is the official workspace for the software team for Utah Student Robotics for the NASA Lunabotics 2024 competition.
 If you are a student (ie. not an active contributor) you will find more value on the [wiki](https://github.com/utahrobotics/lunadev-2024/wiki) page.

+## Note

+Lunaserver is currently down, so the following instructions will not work.
+When it is eventually brought back online, these instructions will work without modification.

 ## Quickstart

 You will need Visual Studio Code (We'll call it VSCode).
 Any other IDE that can do remote development will also work, but these instructions are for VSCode specifically.